AmaurX/Kilobot-simArgos-and-real/src/README.md

 ## Behaviors folder
 The behaviors (native kilobot code) should work the same exact way for both real and simulation.
-In the folder is also a **CMakeLists.txt** that is only to compile the behaviors for **ARGoS**.
+In the folder is also a **CMakeLists.txt** that compiles the behaviors for **ARGoS** and generates argos config files.
+It is in this cmakelists.txt that you can specify the range for alpha, rho and the number of robots.
 It should be, if possible, move somewhere named explicitely with simulation.
 The goal of this folder is to contain the behaviors and only the behaviors.

 ## cmake folder